milonmaze/privacy-terms-observatory/cloud.google.com/terms/services.md

 Media Translation API: Media Translation API is a gRPC API that automatically translates audio from one language to another language (e.g., French to English) and supports streaming real time.
 You can use the API to programmatically translate audio in your apps.

 *Speaker ID: Speaker ID allows customers to enroll user voice prints and later verify users against a previously enrolled voice print.

-Speech On Device: Speech On Device allows customers to deploy speech-to-text (STT) and text-to-speech (TTS) services locally on their custom embedded hardware and operating systems.

 Speech-to-Text: Speech-to-Text allows developers to convert audio to text by applying powerful neural network models in an easy to use API.